The World Unseen (novel)

-The World Unseen is a 2008 novel written by Shamim Sarif.
+The World Unseen is a 2001 novel written by Shamim Sarif.

-The movie with the same title made its debut before, more specifically in 2007 at the Toronto International Film Festival, and its script was actually used in order to add the final touches to the novel.
+The movie with the same title made its debut in 2007 at the Toronto International Film Festival.
 The film featured Sheetal Sheth and Lisa Ray as the protagonists.
 The actresses have collaborated with the award-winning author for another motion picture, an adaptation of Shamim's novel I Can't Think Straight.

 Plot summary

 In 1950’s South Africa, free-spirited Amina has broken all the rules of her own conventional Indian community, and the new apartheid-led government, by running a cafe with Jacob her “coloured” business partner.
 When she meets Miriam, a young wife and mother, their unexpected attraction pushes Miriam to question the rules that bind her.
 When Amina helps Miriam’s sister-in-law to hide from the police, a chain of events is set in motion that changes both women forever.

-The World Unseen transports us to a vibrant, colourful world, a world that divides white from black and women from men, but one that might just allow an unexpected love to survive.